The end goal of every project across all industries is the same: build a high-quality product that appeals to the customer.

 - Reliability: the product should be secure enough to handle users' sensitive information

-- Performance: how a product reacts to user's actions
+- Performance: how a product reacts to a user's actions

 - Error handling: how the product handles errors